minetest-mods/customnode/README.md

 6. create your textures (or download them from internet like http://resourcepack.net/super-mario-bros-resource-pack)

-7. store the compatible textures to the texture folder according the filename convention
+7. store the compatible textures to the texture folder according the filename convention.
+Renaming can be done by any bulk-rename tool.

 ```
 $ ls textures/
 newsupermario_brick.png              newsupermario_ice.png                        newsupermario_netherrack.png                 newsupermario_sandstone_smooth_top.png